Follow the Watts

 What this is

-An investment thesis arguing that four specific companies are undervalued based on their contracted revenue and power positions: APLD, GLXY, CIFR, and WULF.
+An investment thesis arguing that five specific companies are undervalued based on their contracted revenue and power positions: APLD, GLXY, CIFR, WULF, and RIOT.
 IREN and NBIS are included as adjacent positions with different risk profiles (GPU cloud rather than infrastructure).
-I have positions in all six names.

 What this isn't

 Financial advice.
 I'm not a financial advisor.
 I don't know your situation, risk tolerance, or investment goals.
 The thesis could be wrong.
 I could be missing something important.
 Execution risk is real.
 Counterparty risk is real.
-I've tried to present the bear cases honestly, but I'm also biased toward my own positions.
+I've tried to present the bear cases honestly, but I'm still the one writing them.

 How to use it